wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

     "Power Virtual Agents Viral Trial"

-    License "Azure AD Premium P2" for production enterprises.
+    License "Entra ID Premium P2" for production enterprises.
 P2 provides "Identity Protection" and "Identity Governance" features.
 P2 is needed for MFA (Multi-Factor Authentication) and PIM.

     <a name="PIM"></a>

     ### P2 PIM (Privileged Identity Management)

-    For those with a P2 license, <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> provides elevated access on a <strong>JIT (Just-in-Time)</strong> basis for a limited time. access.
+    For those with a P2 license, <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Entra ID Privileged Identity Management (PIM)</a> provides elevated access on a <strong>JIT (Just-in-Time)</strong> basis for a limited time. access.
 PIM provides audit logs to enable reviews of accesses.

     Email is automatically sent when a role assignmnet is made outside of PIM.
 So do all access changes from the PIM UI, using "Privileged Authentication/Role Administrator" role assignments.
 Assignment can be permanent or based on time and date range.